ahmedkaludi/push-notification/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: Push Notifications, Mobile, amp, Web Push Notifications Push Notifications for WP & AMP makes it easy to send Web Push notifications to your users for FREE with 2 Mins setup.
+Tags: Push Notifications, Mobile, amp, Web Push Notifications Push Notifications for WP - Self Hosted Web Push Notifications makes it easy to send Web Push notifications to your users for FREE with 2 Mins setup.

 == Description ==
-Push Notifications for WP & AMP makes it easy to send Web Push notifications to your users for FREE with 2 Mins setup [Documentation](https://pushnotifications.helpscoutdocs.com/).
+Push Notifications for WP - Self Hosted Web Push Notifications makes it easy to send Web Push notifications to your users for FREE with 2 Mins setup [Documentation](https://pushnotifications.helpscoutdocs.com/).

 Send push notifications automatically when a post is published or updated.
 You can also send custom notifications from the app dashboard.
 The audience reports and campaign reports are available as well.